project-open-data/project-open-data.github.io/about.md

 To help make our user research digestible and actionable, we developed a set of “Personas”: snapshots of user types that capture and organize information that can inform design decisions.
 Examples of our latest personas can be found on the User-Centered Design page.
 As more research is conducted and designs are tested, they will evolve and become more accurate.

 Finally, we test.
 We have developed a comprehensive plan for conducting recurring usability testing to help us identify potential design concerns.
-Initially, usability testing is focusing on agecy users.
-Later, the focus will expand to “data consumers,” including grant recipients, researchers/reporters, and interested citizens.
+Initially, usability testing focused on agency users.
+Later, the focus expanded to “data consumers,” including grant recipients, researchers/reporters, and interested citizens.

 Usability testing will continue in a regular cadence in sync with the development cycles of our Agile development environment.
 More information on our user-centered design process can be found [here]({{ site.baseurl }}/user-centered-design/).